-We did not declare or pay any dividends on our common stock during the years ended January 31, 2021, 2020, and 2019.
+We did not declare or pay any cash dividends on our common stock during the years ended January 31, 2022, 2021, and 2020.
 Under the terms of our 2017 Credit Agreement, we are subject to certain restrictions on declaring and paying cash dividends on our common stock.

-In connection with the Spin-Off, each holder of Verint's common stock, par value \$0.001 per share, received one ordinary share of Cognyte, no par value, for every share of common stock of Verint held of record as of the close of business on the Record Date.
-Please refer to Note 19, "Subsequent Events," for a more detailed discussion of the Spin-Off.
+In connection with the Spin-Off, each holder of Verint's common stock received one ordinary share of Cognyte for every share of common stock of Verint held of record as of the close of business on January 25, 2021.